Frøm Death tø Life: Emily Burns

 I really struggled for a long time, thinking that I didn't have a testimony because I never was hardcore addicted to drugs or didn't have a really sad story, and because of that, I didn't have something powerful to bring to the table when it came to my faith.
 I graduated Harding (University) three years ago and ended up in Little Rock.

 I was just out of a bad relationship.

-I had a friend pass away really unexpectedly, and it was like that moment where I said "Ok Im 25 and what is my story going to be?"
-In January I decided enough is enough.
-I called some of my Arkansas family and said I need to get involved with YA, and I walked into the Moore's house party on Jan 31.
+I had a friend pass away unexpectedly, and it was that moment where I said, "Okay.
+I'm 25, and what is my story going to be?"
+In January, I decided enough is enough.
+I called some of my Arkansas family and said I needed to get involved with YA, and I walked into the Moore's house party on January 31st.

 My name is Emily Burns and this is my #frømdeathtølife story.